abidibo/ws-server/README.md

 # Getting started

-ws-server let's you send through a socket connection data defined in a json or js file.
+ws-server lets you send through a socket connection data defined in a json or js file.
 The mock server will serve the requested path traversing the json provided with the same path, i.e. the path `/foo/bar` will serve (if db is the json object) `db['foo']['bar']`

 A js file can be used instead of a json in order to perform operations or send random stuff, such js should export an object.